Biden signs burst of virus orders, vows 'Help is on the way'

 But administration officials stressed that reopening schools safely depends on increased testing.

-Biden is giving government agencies a green light to use the Cold War-era Defense Production Act to direct manufacturing.
+Biden is giving government agencies a green light to use the Cold War-era Defense Production Act.
 It allows the government to direct private industry to produce supplies needed in times of national emergency.
 In this case it could be anything from swabs, to masks, to certain chemicals.